rfhb/ctrdata/README.md

   <https://www.clinicaltrialsregister.eu/>)
 - ClinicalTrials.gov (“CTGOV”, <https://clinicaltrials.gov/>)
 - ISRCTN (<https://www.isrctn.com/>)
-- EU Clinical Trials Information System (“CTIS”,
+- 🔔EU Clinical Trials Information System (“CTIS”,
-  <https://euclinicaltrials.eu/>) NEW since 2023-03-25 🔔 (see [Example
+  <https://euclinicaltrials.eu/>) NEW since 2023-03-25 (see [Example
   workflow](#example-workflow))

 The motivation is to understand trends in design and conduct of trials, their availability for patients and their detailled results. `ctrdata` is a package for the [R](https://www.r-project.org/) system, but other systems and tools can be used with the databases created with the package.
-This README was reviewed on 2023-03-29 for version 1.12.1.
+This README was reviewed on 2023-04-15 for version 1.12.1.9000.

 ## Main features